 "We move from running on adrenaline, to running on cortisol, our stress hormone."

-How will we sustain ourselves?
-What conversations are we having about how we continue (or don't continue) giving the same level of support, as the world starts to open up or even goes back into lockdown?
+How can we sustain ourselves?
+What conversations can we have about how we will continue (or don't continue) to give the same level of support, during and after lockdown?

-How are we managing expectations and meeting everyone's needs?
+How can we manage expectations and meet everyone's needs?

 Caring roles can creep up on us.
-Where are we getting advice on emotional resilience, on benefits we may be eligible to, how to balance caring with work, or in deed - how to 'get it right' as a carer.
+Where can we get advice on emotional resilience, on benefits we may be eligible to, how to balance caring with work, or in deed - how to 'get it right' as a carer.

 How and when do we as people providing 'moments of care', slip into people providing 'regular care or support'?